openbroadcaster/quick-start/index.md

 __Preamble instructions__

-This quick start guide will get media playing on a playout box managed by a OBServer.
+This quick start guide will help you get media playing on a OBPlayer box managed by a OBServer.
+For instructions on installation and setting up the OBServer and OBPlayer see this [Getting Started](https://support.openbroadcaster.com/getting-started) guide first

 __Prerequisites__

 Updated OBServer and OBPlayer that can see each other on same machine or on network.

-__Note: This documentation only applies to special hardware offerings and not part of the DIY self install instructions__

 ## Server